Isaac II Angelos

-Rising by revolt
+Early life

+Early accounts and rise to power

+Isaac Angelos was possibly born in September 1156.
+He was the son of Andronikos Doukas Angelos, a member of the Angelos family and a military general who served under Manuel I Komnenos.
 Niketas Choniates described Isaac's physical appearance: "He had a ruddy complexion and red hair, was of average height and robust in body".

+During the reign of the Andronikos I-led regency council for Alexios II, Isaac along with his family and other nobles including Basil Doukas Kamateros attempted to plot against Andronikos.
+According to Choniates, the plot was discovered by the emperor's agents, and many nobles were captured and blinded.
+While fleeing from the pursuing imperial soldiers, Isaac and his family found a boat laden with empty amphorae.
+Throwing the cargo overboard, they boarded it and sailed to safety.
+They first went Damascus then to Baghdad, where he met and received aid from Saladin before settling at Acre in the Kingdom of Jerusalem.

 Killing of Stephen Hagiochristophorites, c.
 1473, miniature by Jean Colombe in Les Passages d'outremer, BNF.

-During the brief reign of Andronikos I Komnenos, Isaac was involved (alongside his father and brothers) in the revolt of Nicaea and Prousa.
+Isaac along with his brothers returned to Byzantium to challenge Andronikos, who had since been crowned emperor.
+Alongside his father and brothers, Isaac participated in the revolt of Nicaea and Prousa.
 Atypically, the Emperor did not punish him for this disloyalty, and Isaac remained at Constantinople.

-On 11 September 1185, while Andronikos was absent from the capital, his lieutenant Stephen Hagiochristophorites moved to arrest Isaac.
-Isaac killed Hagiochristophorites and took refuge in the church of Hagia Sophia.
-Andronikos was a capable ruler in some ways but was hated for his cruelty and his efforts to keep the aristocracy obedient.
+On 11 September 1185, while Andronikos was absent from the capital, his lieutenant Stephen Hagiochristophorites attempted to arrest Isaac.
+Isaac killed Hagiochristophorites and took refuge in the Hagia Sophia.
+Although Andronikos was a capable ruler, he was widely despised for his cruelty.
 Isaac appealed to the populace, and a tumult arose that spread rapidly over the whole city.
 When Andronikos returned he found that he had lost popular support, and that Isaac had been proclaimed emperor.
 Andronikos attempted to flee by boat but was apprehended.
 Isaac handed him over to the people of the city, and he was killed on 12 September 1185.